NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(A) added as 5A with 5B(B) follow ups
 - 5BB(A) hitbox has one more frame duration to better match the animation
 - 5BBA(A) has more lift and a hyuuga cancel before he leaves the ground
+- 5A has more lift
+  - Is super cancellable in all gates
+  - Turns the opponent around on back turned
+	- 1G: Deflects projectiles
+	- 2G: Staggers
+- 2B changed to be strong on hit and block
+- 2A has more lift
+  - 1G: Ends sooner
+  - 2G: Lifts instead of sweeps
 - 6B
   - Replaced with 4B(B) animation
   - No launch